 Since APR makes up a significant portion of your credit card cost, you need to understand how it applies to your specific card.
 Knowing the type of APR and the finance charge calculation method can help you gauge the cost-benefit ratio of having a credit card.

 Note that other fees may apply to your credit card, which you should account for when evaluating the overall cost of this financing option.
-You can also contact CreditNinja’s customer care team for inquiries about other financing options.
+You can also contact CreditNinja’s customer care team for inquiries about other financing options like loans online.